PaulNobrega/globalfitJS/Readme.md

     -   `confidenceInterval` (`number`, default: `null`): Confidence level for calculating confidence intervals (e.g., `0.95` for 95% confidence intervals).
     -   `numBootstrapSamples` (`number`, default: `200`): Number of bootstrap samples to use for confidence interval calculation if bootstrapping is enabled.
     -   `bootstrapFallback` (`boolean`, default: `true`): Enable or disable bootstrap fallback for confidence intervals when the covariance matrix yields negative variances.
+    -   `calculateComponentModels` (`boolean`, default: `false`): If `true`, calculates and returns the individual component model curves for each dataset and model function.

 **Returns:**